OpenTTD/grfcodec/README.txt

 Action 3 <num-cid>: Only corrected if a corrected value exists that makes the sprite length agree with num-cid.
 This can fail in very interesting ways if
   <num-ids> is not correct.
+Action A <num-sets>: Only corrected if a corrected value exists that makes the sprite length agree with num-sets.

 In all cases, the parsing logic changes; in some cases substantially.
 If the resultant error/warning messages are illogical, try again without -a, and you